flossing

 Keep up with Dental Visits

 Dental visits are essential.
-Your teeth will be in good hands with a dentist’s help.
+Your teeth will be in good hands with an orthodontist help.
 A permanent retainer is an effective way to hold your pearly whites.
 But don’t forget about regular cleanings and check-ups from the professionals.
 They can catch early signs of decay that could cause major problems down the line.

 Avoid Damaging Foods